Graylog2/documentation/pages/configuration/multinode_setup.rst

 Graylog to Elasticsearch connection
 -----------------------------------

-Graylog will connect as `client node <https://www.elastic.co/guide/en/elasticsearch/reference/2.3/modules-node.html#client-node>`__ to the Elasticsearch Cluster.
+Graylog will connect to the Elasticsearch `REST API <https://www.elastic.co/guide/en/elasticsearch/reference/5.4/_exploring_your_cluster.html>`__.

-To avoid issues with the connection to the Elasticsearch cluster you should add some of the network addresses of the Elasticsearch nodes to ``elasticsearch_discovery_zen_ping_unicast_hosts``.
+To avoid issues with the connection to the Elasticsearch cluster you should add some of the network addresses of the Elasticsearch nodes to ``elasticsearch_hosts``.

-Additionally, ``elasticsearch_network_host`` must be set to a network interface which can be accessed by the other Elasticsearch nodes in the Elasticsearch cluster.

 Graylog web interface